 Everyone who signs an L&Q tenancy knows they have to act responsibly and make sure their children and visitors do not cause trouble.
 The same applies to leaseholders and to subtenants and lodgers.

-L&Q is committed to dealing with anti-social behaviour as part of its mission of creating places where people want to live.
-We will take prompt, appropriate and decisive action to deal with anti-social behaviour before it escalates and will work with relevant partners (eg local authorities and police).
+L&Q is committed to dealing with anti-social behaviour and will take prompt, appropriate and decisive action to deal with issues before they escalate.
+We will work with relevant partners (eg local authorities and police) when necessary.